-Chickpeas, artichoke hearts, and fresh mint pack in plant-based protein & flavor in this High-Protein Tomato & Basil Salad.
-It's a complete meal all by itself and takes only 20 minutes to whip up.
+20-minute vegan High-Protein Tomato & Basil Salad with chickpeas, artichoke hearts, and fresh mint packs in plant-based protein & flavor.
+It's a complete meal all by itself and easy to whip up.
+Healthy and delicious, this will become your go-to salad in no time!

 I rarely eat side salads.
 Especially when it's so easy to transform a salad into a complete meal.
-If you're going through the effort of chopping a bunch of fruit and vegetables, it's worth taking a few extra step and save yourself having to prepare an additional main.
+If you're going through the effort of chopping a bunch of fruit and vegetables, it's worth taking a few extra steps and saving yourself having to prepare an additional main.

 However, if you are looking for an easy salad side, try my Easy Vegan Creamy Cucumber Salad.

-This salad recipe was inspired by my Panzanella Salad with Roasted Chickpeas, as well as this Orzo Salad with Oil-Free Pesto on this site.
+This healthy salad with basil was inspired by my 10-minute, 7-ingredient Creamy Butter Beans made without butter or cream, as well as this Orzo Salad with Oil-Free Pesto on this site.

 Jump to: